 The higher the stream quality, ergo the connection speed & stability, and the more Netflix unblocking servers a VPN service could provide, the higher they were placed in our ranking!

 Make sure you check out our biggest comparison study yet, where we crowned the best overall VPN provider.

 As usual, we started our search for the best Netflix VPN from a pool of the 15 most popular providers.
 We then narrowed them down according to the factors mentioned above and ranked them by their performance.

 Before we present you with our results, here’s a deeper look into our criteria.

-Streaming Quality (Connection Speed)
+Streaming Quality on Netflix (Connection Speed)

 Streaming quality is the single most important factor when it came to choosing the best VPN provider.
 A crisp picture was what we were after.

 The better the quality, the higher we ranked the VPN provider.